 Before you start cutting, review these emergency procedures.

-Flair ups: Flare-ups happen frequently when using a laser cutter; it's simply the nature of the tool.
+Flare-ups: Flare-ups happen frequently when using a laser cutter; it's simply the nature of the tool.
 Most flare-ups will self-extinguish as soon as the laser beam (the heat source) has moved away from the area being cut, or if the laser is turned off (by completing the cutting job, the Stop or Pause buttons being pressed, or by pressing the Emergency Stop button).

 If a flare-up has been going for more than a few seconds, or shows any signs at all of fully igniting or burning through the material, immediate action must be taken to stop the fire.
 Your material/work piece is lost at this point - act quickly and do not hesitate.